 - Iznogoud is a phonetic spelling of "is no good" in French.

-- Note that the Caliph's first name is "Haroun"; since you don't pronounce the "H" in french, it sounds like "a-roun(d)" and is also an example of Family Theme Naming
+- The Caliph's brothers Dheround, Troiround and Katround translate to "Two-round", "Three-round" and "Four-round" respectively.
+Note that the Caliph's first name is "Haroun" (the Arabic version of "Aaron"); since you don't pronounce the "H" in French, it sounds like "a-roun(d)" and is also an example of Family Theme Naming.

 - Misleading Package Size: In Iznogoud's Birthday, Iznogoud is given a box that contains a chain of boxes, the key point being that each box is bigger than the one containing it.